rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 eg if qux.rs contained the statement ```use mod super::super::qaz;``` , ```../qaz.rs``` would be brought into the project, although 'foo.rs' would still need an additional ```use super::qaz``` to reference symbols in ```qaz.rs```.

+## use mod between siblings
-item paths would still reflect the directory-structure: - when a series of siblings reference eachother, one would not be able to follow this graph to reach symbols.
+Symbol paths would always reflect the directory-structure: - when a series of siblings reference eachother, one would not be able to follow this graph to reach symbols.  eg if there is a relationship  a.rs->b.rs->c.rs but they are all in the same directory, there is no path ```a::b::c```, just seperate ```a::  b:: c::```

+##submodules wthin files
+mod {...} within a file would still be available - this is where the module heirarchy can differ from the file layout, but its assumed every file would be referenced explicityly by a ```use mod``` path. (submodules would be reached with additional ```use```'s

 # Drawbacks